 The Video/Audio below is an excerpt from the seventh show of my radio series Voices and Freedoms: A History of Jazz, based on my 1976 book of the same name.
 The 16-part series played across the nation for five years in the late 70’s/early 80’ and holds its relevance—or is even more so—today than it was back then.
-Show #7, on Fats Waller, is probably my favorite show.
-The excerpts present about 6 to 8 minutes of the original 30-minute broadcasts.
+Show #7, on Fats Waller, is probably my favorite show, and Waller would play a big part in the careers of the subjects of the next two shows, Duke Ellington and Count Basie.
+The excerpts present about 6 to 10 minutes of the original 30-minute broadcasts.
 The link above takes you to information about the book and our plans to re-release it and provide access to the full-length original shows.
 Go HERE for a complete list of shows and links to all excerpts.

 Show #7 on Thomas “Fats” Waller is probably my favorite show in my Voices and Freedoms radio series.
 It contained, for one thing, our most dramatic transition: we echoed Fats shouting “Yeah, Yeah, Yeah!!!” at the end of a raucous tune, then a beat of silence before his introspective playing of one of his most beautiful compositions, “Honey Suckle Rose.”
 That transition was a metaphor for his life: fast, raucous, funny but also reflective and achingly beautiful.
 He was one of the music’s greatest comic geniuses, and this side of him overshadowed—partly because he encouraged it—his beautiful sense of form and melody and human longing.
 I quote Martin Williams, the great jazz critic, saying that “only a complex person could hold life at arm’s length through such great comedy, but a musically gifted man like Waller could have done much more.”
 At show’s end I say Fats Waller could have been the most important jazz composer and arranger since Jelly Roll Morton, but that honor would go to Duke Ellington, the subject of show #8.